SOFIE-project/Privacy-and-Data-Sovereignty/README.md

 ### Relation with SOFIE

-Nore information about this compoment and its relation to the SOFIE project can be found in [D2.5 Federation Framework, SOFIE deliverable](https://media.voog.com/0000/0042/0957/files/SOFIE_D2.5-Federation_Framework%2C_2nd_version.pdf)
+More information about this component and its relation to the SOFIE project can be found in [D2.5 Federation Framework, SOFIE deliverable](https://media.voog.com/0000/0042/0957/files/SOFIE_D2.5-Federation_Framework%2C_2nd_version.pdf)

 ### Key Technologies